Ashil2005/haunted-rotary-dialer/README.md

-# Rotary Dial Overlay
+# Haunted Rotary Dialer 👻📞

-A fun Android app that overlays a nostalgic rotary phone dial on your system's dial pad.
-Experience the thrill of using old rotary phones while making modern calls!
+A Halloween-themed Android app that overlays a nostalgic rotary phone dial on your system dial pad.
+Built with Flutter + Kotlin + Kiro for the Kiroween Hackathon.

 ## 🎯 What It Does